-The Florida claims bill process for personal injury and wrongful death lawsuits is once again coming under scrutiny for alleged lobbyist bias.
-This was after the Associated Press recently reported nearly half of the injury and wrongful death claims bills approved by state lawmakers in the last two years was awarded to victims represented by a lobbyist who is the brother of the state House speaker.
+The claims bill process for Florida personal injury and wrongful death lawsuits is once again coming under scrutiny for alleged lobbyist bias.
+This was after the Associated Press recently reported nearly half of the injury and wrongful death claims bills approved by state lawmakers in the last two years were awarded to victims represented by a lobbyist who is the brother of the state House speaker.

 Allegations of lobbying bias isn’t really anything brand new.
 In fact, back in 2013 and 2014, lawmakers didn’t approve a single claims bill, in part due to the firm opposition of the then-Senate president, who argued the bills were passing based on the effectiveness of their lobbyists, not the actual merits of the claim.

 Then lawmakers announced a commitment to try to clear through the backlog of payments to victims and families who sustained harm as a result of government actions, offering up the explanation that they had a duty to those injured to abide by court rulings.
 However, what they did not say was that $17 million of the $37.5 million in claims bills approved over the last two years were awarded to plaintiffs who had the help of outgoing House speaker Richard Corcoran’s lobbyist brother, who submitted 19 of the 100 claims bills filed during those legislative sessions, according to the AP.

 This raises the question about who is – and isn’t – getting paid through these claims bills and whether the process is indeed impartial and fair.
 There are some representatives, for example, who consistently vote no on claims bills – not because they think the families don’t deserve them but because they say the process is deeply flawed.
 Some lawmakers say every claims bill they have ever presented came to them in the form of a lobbyist.